SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: CRISPEX-supported file formats

 \subsection{Metadata}

-The \texttt{crispex} program needs metadata for correctly handling and displaying the data.
-It in particular needs coordinates: spatial, temporal, spectral, and polarimetric.
+The CRISPEX program needs metadata to correctly handle and display the data.
+In particular, it needs coordinates: spatial, temporal, spectral, and polarimetric.

-As the legacy LP format cubes come with a minimalistic header (describing only the cube dimensions and the data type) the \texttt{crispex} IDL command takes a number of keywords, some are boolean flags (to get particular behaviour) and some are used to supply auxiliary data files with additional information (e.g., time in seconds, wavelength values, etc.).
+As the legacy LP format cubes come with a minimalistic header (describing only the cube dimensions and the data type), the CRISPEX IDL command takes a number of keywords, some are Boolean flags (to obtain a particular behavior), and some are used to supply auxiliary data files with additional information (e.g., time in seconds and wavelength values).

-For FITS cubes -- both of the IRIS and the SOLARNET compliant varieties -- \texttt{crispex} (un)sets such switches and populate auxiliary information variables automatically from the file metadata, thereby simplifying the call sequence.
+For FITS cubes -- both of the IRIS and the SOLARNET compliant varieties -- CRISPEX (un)sets these switches and populates auxiliary information variables automatically from the file metadata, thereby simplifying the call sequence.
 Table~\ref{tab:crispex_fitshdr_keywords} lists which header keywords are used (and how) by CRISPEX.
 Details are given in Sects.~\ref{sec:iris-fits-files} and \ref{sec:solarn-compl-fits} below.